 There are limits on the amount of precious stones and minerals that can be exported for personal use.
 Check with local authorities if in doubt.

 Owning ivory is illegal in Ethiopia and penalties may include confiscation of the ivory, fines or detention.

 Under Ethiopian laws, drivers involved in car accidents can face severe punishments, including custodial sentences and fines.

 Photography around military zones, assets and personnel is illegal and may result in arrest and detention.
 Obey signs prohibiting photography and refrain from taking photos if the location or infrastructure may be considered sensitive.
 The area around the Presidential Palace in Addis Ababa should not be photographed.

 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, and child sex tourism, apply to Australians overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.

 Australia has strengthened legislation relating to female genital mutilation and forced marriage to protect Australian residents from being taken overseas for these purposes.
 The new criminal offences carry significant penalties ranging up to 25 years imprisonment.
 For more information about these crimes please refer to the

 Forced marriage and

 Female genital mutilation pages.

 There are conservative standards of behaviour and dress in Ethiopia.
-You should take care not to offend.
+Take care not to offend.
 If in doubt, seek local advice.